AriFordsham/GHCWiki/records/name-spacing.md

 I estimate that in 2/3 of all cases one does not need to write `T.e x` in sparsely type annotated code, despite the fact that the frege type checker has a left to right bias and does not yet attempt to find the type of `x` in the code that "follows" the `x.e` construct (after let unrolling etc.) I think one could do better and guarantee that, if the type of `x` is inferrable at all, then so will be `x.e` (Still, it must be more than just a type variable.)

+Does Frege have record fields with higher-ranked types?
+(As are needed to simulate object-oriented behaviour using records.)
+Does it cope with extracting a h-r field and applying it to different argument types?
+See the discussion under SORF, and SPJ's 'trick' using equality constraints on the `Has` class instance. -- AntC

 ## Syntax for updates (in the Frege manual)

 - the function that updates field `x` of data type `T` is `T.{x=}`